shaoweilin/shaoweilin.github.io/_posts/2021-04-22-proofs-as-programs-challenges-and-strategies-for-program-synthesis.md

 ---
 layout: post
-title: Proofs as programs - Challenges and strategies for program synthesis
+title: Proofs as programs - challenges and strategies for program synthesis
 ---

 ### Abstract